HenrikBechmann/CivicTechTO-TorontoBudget/README.md

 The plan currently underway to resolve these dimensions is:

-* set up a CivicTech Toronto Budget Project User Group Lead List populated with initial nominated candidates for inclusion in this group.
+* set up a CivicTech Toronto Budget Project User Team Lead List populated with initial nominated candidates for inclusion in this group.
 * manage and populate this group
 * develop a process structure for leading representatives of the user group to a conclusion as to project selection (perhaps in two sessions – city and community, or perhaps combined, to be determined)
 * clarify options as much as possible in preparation for these meeting (extent to be determined), recognizing that judgement as to impact would be most effective coming from the user groups